RocketChat/EmbeddedChat/packages/ai-adapter/README.md

 />
 ```

-When `aiAdapter` is provided, a ✨ button appears in the message input toolbar.
-Clicking it calls `getSuggestions()` with the recent conversation history and displays clickable reply chips above the input.
+When `aiAdapter` is provided, EmbeddedChat adds a header-level **Catch up** action, automatic reply suggestions, and selection-based composer actions.
+Catch ups are stored locally as **You only** messages; they are never sent to Rocket.Chat.

 When `aiAdapter` is **not** provided: zero UI changes, zero bundle size impact.